 Ask anyone who's purchased a home.
 Maintaining it costs money.
 One year the hot-water heater might go.
 The next, the roof might start leaking.
 Another year?
 You might need to reseal the driveway.

-Real estate giant Coldwell Banker advises homeowners to be prepared to spend from 1.5 percent to 4 percent of a home's original cost on annual home maintenance.
-For a home that cost $200,000, that comes out to $3,000 to $8,000 a year.
+Real estate giant Coldwell Banker advises homeowners to be prepared to spend from 1 to 4 percent of a home's original cost on annual home maintenance.
+A house that costs $200,000 comes out to $2,000 to $8,000 a year.
 Again, that can be a significant drain on your monthly budget.

 Owning a home can be a wise financial decision.
-The intangible benefits that come from ownership cannot be disregarded, however.
-It is essential, though, to fully understand the costs before you invest in homeownership.
+Try not to disregard the intangible benefits that come from ownership, however.
+Therefore, it is essential to understand the costs before you invest in homeownership fully.